myfear/javaee-spring-tutorial/README.md

 You're going to need to run it using the _full_, not _web_, profile configuration.
 For the easiest experience, rename  `$JBOSS_HOME/bin/wildfly/standalone/configuration/standalone-full.xml` to `$JBOSS_HOME/bin/wildfly/standalone/configuration/standalone.xml`.

 Open the `standalone.xml` and find `urn:jboss:domain:messaging-activemq:1.0`.
 There, you'll see a `server` element and inside that a `security-setting` element.
 Let's make life easier for ourselves and disable security for this lab.
-Add the following inside the `security-setting` element:
+Add the following ABOVE the `security-setting` element:

 ```
 <security enabled="false"/>